TWENTY-FIRST SUNDAY after PENTECOST

 INVOCATION & CONFESSION

-Let us then confess our sins to God our Father, and in the presence of one
+Let us confess our sins to God our Father, that we may be forgiven and restored.

 PASSING of PEACE